-I am an assistant professor of Political Science at the University of Memphis.
+I am an associate professor of Political Science at the University of Memphis.
 My specific areas of research interest are international relations and environmental politics.
 My on-going research explores the intersections between gender, security, and the environment.

 My latest book project, Environmental Security and Gender (Routledge 2014), examines the role of gender in discourses that combine security and the environment both in theory, through a review of scholarly literature, and in practice, through three case studies.
 The project employs a variety of qualitative research methods, including discourse analysis, gender analysis, and case studies to examine the role of gender in recent debates about the connections between security and the environment.

 I have also conducted research on climate change as a security issue, exploring the implications of linking a wide-ranging environmental issue to security debates.
 My work has recently appeared in Security Studies, International Studies Perspectives, Global Environmental Politics, International Feminist Journal of Politics, and multiple edited volumes.
 My book, International Security and Gender, (Polity Press) was recently named to Choice’s 2014 list of Outstanding Academic Titles.
 I am also writing a book on gender and the environment for Polity.